worme/CCG-Stockpyle/README.md

 # Needs to create a card every time
 # - Take input and pass input to card obj
-# - This is the data to modify
+# - The card obj will keep track of their own info